-The Purple Purse Allstate Foundation works to help survivors of domestic abuse by giving back the autonomy their abusers took from them.
+The Purple Purse Allstate Foundation is one organization that works to help survivors of domestic abuse by giving back the autonomy their abusers took from them.

-They specialize in helping women achieve financial independence through increasing their access to credit rebuilding loans, child care, transportation, food, and counseling.
+They specialize in helping women achieve financial independence by increasing their access to credit-rebuilding loans, child care, transportation, food, and counseling.
 They offer educational material on how to handle finances while leaving an abusive partner, managing a budget, job searching, and pursuing a career.
 All these materials are available online, for free, in English and Spanish.

 Donations from you to them mean women like me don’t have to rely on luck to get out.

 I never gave J the quilt I made for him.
 I finished stitching it in the weeks after I left and decided to keep it for myself, as an act of self-love.
 Its beauty defies the environment in which it was made.
 Its hand-stitched details signal the resilience of the person who created it.

 Our Debut Book of Poetry:

 For the last 13 years, we’ve been working on a book of poetry to represent our process of sustaining, recognizing, and healing from the trauma of the relationship in the story above.
 We finally decided it was time to share it with the world.

 After many months of work, our self-published poetry book, “Pet: the Journey from Abuse to Recovery,” is now available for pre-order for both print and ebook!

 Why You Will Want to Order “Pet”